Survey on Machine Learning for Traffic-Driven Service Provisioning in Optical Networks: Predictive Provisioning: Survey on Optimization

 \subsubsection{Optimizing Service Disruptions}

-Apart from the set of works leveraging traffic predictions towards energy savings, several works focused on examining the impact of constrained and unconstrained reconfigurations on service disruptions (i.e., traffic loss), OPEX, unserved traffic, and connection blocking~\cite{s11227-020-03493-7,6381741,6831425,6887148}.
+Apart from the set of works leveraging traffic predictions towards energy savings, several works focused on examining the impact of constrained and unconstrained reconfigurations on service disruptions (i.e., traffic loss), OPEX, unserved traffic, and connection blocking~\cite{s11227-020-03493-7,6381741,6831425,6887148, 9782838}.
 In general, it was shown that network re-optimization that is subject to reconfiguration constraints reduces service disruptions and OPEX, but at the expense of unserved traffic and connection blocking.

 Specifically, the authors in~\cite{6381741} examined predictive provisioning according to various RSA schemes, exploiting various grades of flexibility for the SA sub-problem, including fixed, semi-elastic, and elastic SA policies for adjusting the allocated spectrum to the time-varying traffic.
 All SA schemes were examined and compared through off-line ILP-based RSA algorithms, considering as inputs predictive TD matrices, and with each algorithm considering only one of the aforementioned schemes; that is, fixed (static network), semi-elastic, and elastic.
-It was shown that elastic SA, allowing of complete connection re-allocation (i.e., provides the maximum degree of flexibility), results in the lowest unserved traffic (i.e., better meets the time-varying traffic requirements), with semi-elastic SA outperforming conventional static SA.
+It was shown that elastic SA, allowing of complete connection re-allocation (i.e., provides the maximum degree of flexibility), results in the lowest unserved traffic with semi-elastic SA outperforming conventional static SA.

 Similar to~\cite{6381741}, the authors in~\cite{6831425} examined predictive provisioning under two RSA schemes, with each scheme providing different degrees of flexibility for the SA sub-problem.
 In the first scheme, the objective was to reduce both the number of service disruptions and connection blocking, following an elastic SA approach (i.e., expanding/reducing the allocated spectrum and if that fails then a complete reallocation is followed).
 In the second scheme, the objective was to reduce connection blocking following a complete reallocation approach.
 For the first scheme, two heuristics were proposed, namely the Planning ahead Spectrum allocation (PAS) and the Predicative Planning ahead Spectrum allocation (PPAS).
 PAS considered the traffic demands at reconfiguration time, while PPAS additionally considered the traffic demand predictions of the next time slot.
 It was shown that PPAS and PAS outperformed the complete re-allocation scheme in the number of service disruptions, but at the expense of increased connection blocking.
 Importantly, PPAS, considering for the traffic predictions of the next time slot, outperformed PAS in service disruptions.
 As also elaborated in~\cite{s11227-020-03493-7}, service disruptions can be further improved by considering during network re-optimization the traffic predictions of several time slots ahead.
 Such consideration increase, however, the problem's computational complexity.